There are a variety of causes of ADHD in kids

 An individual responded to my post with this statement: “ADHD is caused by a parasite in the pancreas Taking 4-5 drops of lime oil in a glass of water 3 times a day for ten days kills the parasite”

 Let me expound on parasites as a cause of ADHD, as well as other causes.
-Pancreatic parasites are not known to be the main cause of ADHD in the vast majority of individuals.
+Pancreatic parasites are not the main cause of ADHD in the vast majority of individuals.
 In fact, there is very little (to no) scientific research that proves any parasite, intestinal or pancreatic, is responsible for ADHD.
 It’s highly unlikely that treating your child with lime oil will solve anything.

 True Causes of ADHD in Kids